 Health Insurance Options For International Students After Graduation

 If you intend to stay in the US after graduating, the type of health insurance you need will depend on your residential status.

 If you change your status to an H-1B Work Visa, you will need H-1B compliant health insurance.
 This means you will initially have a short-term insurance plan, and you can switch to a long-term plan after at least six months of residency on an H-1B visa.
 In many cases, US employers offer health insurance coverage to employees.

 If you are eligible for an Optional Practical Training (OPT), you will have to continue with your current plan.
 This is not possible if you were subscribed to an insurance plan offered by your school.

 Health Insurance for International Students on OPT

-- If you had a Mandatory Group Health Insurance Plan offered by your school, you now have to find a private health insurance company which will offer coverage for international students on an OPT.
+- If you had a Mandatory Group Health Insurance Plan offered by your school, you now have to find a private health insurance company which will offer coverage for students on an OPT.

 - If you had an Optional Health Insurance Plan, then you may be able to continue with the same plan even during your OPT.
 You must contact your health insurance company for guidance on how to proceed.

 - As a final option, your employer may include you on the company’s group health insurance, which would entail another type of insurance.
 The details of this type of insurance should be provided by your employer.